|Fact Sheet Resources> Life with a single kidney * How to look after your kidneys

 We recommend these kidney education tools below for a visual introduction to the kidney

-Click on each diagram to view animated presentations on how our kidneys work and how dialysis works to replace the work of healthy kidneys.
+Click on diagrams to view animated presentations * How our kidneys work * How dialysis works to replace the work of healthy kidneys

-Kidney Health Australia acknowledges the generosity of DaVita (USA) for allowing us to use these images and host their excellent teaching resource (flash animation) on our website.
+Kidney Health Australia acknowledges generosity of DaVita for allowing use of these images their excellent teaching resource on our website.

 WHAT CAN GO WRONG WITH THE KIDNEYS?